SerenityOS/serenity/Base/usr/share/man/man1/Applications/Maps.md

 Right-click on a location to:
 * Copy its coordinates to the Clipboard
+* Save it to your favorites
 * Open it in various mapping services
 * Center the map on it

 Show and hide the search panel by clicking on the leftmost magnifying glass in the toolbar.
 Type your query, press `Return` and then click on a result to focus on it in the map.
 Navigate the search results with the `Up` and `Down` arrow keys.

+Show and hide the favorites panel by clicking on the leftmost heart in the toolbar.
+You can add favorites with the right click contextmenu.
+You can edit and delete your favorites by right clicking on them.
+Navigate your favorites with the `Up` and `Down` arrow keys.

 The default map tile provider can be changed in `Maps Settings`, enabling maps with labels in other languages, different types of map (e.g. topographical) and even setting a custom map.
 Other tile providers can be found [here](https://wiki.openstreetmap.org/wiki/Raster_tile_providers).